Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Related work

-Although Mamba offers promising scalability and performance for sequence modeling, existing applications to LiDAR \cite{voxelmamba, unimamba} still operate on full scans and treat Mamba as a generic block within traditional processing pipelines.
-These works serialize 3D point clouds using geometric heuristics like Hilbert \cite{hilbert} or Z-curves \cite{zcurve} and augment with positional encodings \cite{swin} to compensate for the lack of spatial awareness.
-However, these handcrafted heuristics introduce unnecessary inductive bias, increase memory usage, and are poorly suited for polar streaming data, where the scene is observed in narrow, wedge-shaped sectors rather than full rectangular grids.
-In contrast, our method rethinks how Mamba is applied by natively modeling egocentric sector sequences and eliminating the need for serialization, handcrafted embeddings, or full-scan input. \paragraph{Streaming methods.}
+Transformer-based \cite{votr, DSVT, FastPointTransformer, FlatFormer, UVTR} models have emerged as alternatives to convolutions, designing mechanisms to mimic convolutional inductive biases.
+Examples include SWFormer’s local window attention \cite{SWFormer} and DSVT’s grouped attention on voxelized data \cite{DSVT}.
+Along a similar line, the growing popularity of Mamba in sequence modeling has also motivated its use in LiDAR perception \cite{voxelmamba, pillarmamba, unimamba}.
+These works serialize 3D point clouds using geometric heuristics like Hilbert \cite{hilbert} or Z-curves \cite{zcurve} and augment with positional encodings \cite{swin} to also mimic convolutional assumptions.
+However, these handcrafted heuristics introduce inductive bias, increase memory usage, and are poorly suited for streaming data, where the scene is observed in narrow, wedge-shaped sectors rather than full rectangular grids.

+Overall, full-scan methods achieve top accuracy on detection benchmarks \cite{Waymo, nuScenes, Argoverse, SemanticKITTI} but incur latency from collecting full point cloud frames.
+Despite speed optimizations, the waiting time for data collection remains unaddressed.
+Our work accelerates the update rate of full-scan methods via hybrid processing -- extracting sector features on the fly with a streaming backbone before aggregation.